Xqhare/Mawu/README.md

 ### An exhaustive list of all `MawuValue`'s
 - Primitive types
     - `MawuValue::None`
+        - can only ever be none, is wrapping nothing
     - `MawuValue::Bool`
         - wrapping a `bool`
     - `MawuValue::Uint`